 The labyrinth was completed by summer 2005, and the opening ceremony was held on 6 October that year, at 12 noon.
 It was as I was walking out from the goal that I realised that it had been just over three years, and at the same time of day, since I had walked the original one in Chartres.
 On that occasion, it took 90 minutes to reach the centre due to the number of people walking behind, and I had been unable to walk back out of the labyrinth, instead having to cut across the labryses to escape.
 I always feel that some part of our consciousness remains entwined in the labyrinth if we don’t walk out of the labyrinth properly, and so some part of me had been stuck in the Chartres labyrinth for a little over three years before I finally exited this one!

-Postscript: A couple of years after this project, I was plotting Harry Bell’s ‘Forgotten Footsteps’ network of alignments in Google Earth, and was delighted to find that the Duncolm – Arthur’s Seat ley that I had dowsed for runs right through the centre of the labyrinth!
+Postscript: A couple of years after this project, I was plotting Harry Bell’s ‘Forgotten Footsteps’ network of alignments in Google Earth, and was delighted to find that the Duncolm – Arthur’s Seat ley that I had dowsed when siting the labyrinth runs right through its centre!